timothydzokoto/vvu-OperatingSystem/README.md

 -shortest job first

+## This are java programs and to run them make sure of the following:
+- install jdk.
-## To run the program use, make sure jdk is installed and use any ide of your choice
+- install any ide of your choice and run from the main.
+- or run with appropriate method of your choice.